shilab-ecnu/MERLIN/docs/source/MERLIN.md

 library(MERLIN)
 ```

-### Fit MERLIN using simulated data
+## Fit MERLIN using simulated data
+The repeated code in the paper is all in this hyperlink: <a href="https://github.com/shilab-ecnu/MERLIN/tree/main/simulation">SIMULATION</a>.

-We first generate the genotype data and environmental variable:
+We first generate the genotype data and the environmental variable:

 ```{r, eval = FALSE}
 library(mvtnorm)